 You can filter the results by the value returned for each artifact.
 To filter the results, click the filter icon in the table header.

 By default, some widgets apply a filter to the table.
-For example, for the Requirements Linked to Tests section, the table for the Unlinked widget is filtered to only show requirements that are missing linked test cases.
+For example, for the Requirements Linked to Tests section, the table for the Unlinked widget is filtered to only show requirements that are missing linked tests.
 Tables that have filters show a check mark in the bottom right corner of the filter icon .

 To sort the results by artifact, source file, or value, click the corresponding column header.

 Evaluate Testing and Traceability of Requirements